igorcarpanese/wordle-is-solved/strategy.md

 As we saw earlier, sometimes we will play to win, and other times we will play to discover unseen characters.
 Besides, sometimes we will score just the words in the set of the possible answers, and other times we will score all the words.

-These different goals and approaches change based on the current state, which is set based on some specific conditions.
+These different goals and approaches change based on the current state, set based on some specific conditions.

 **Note:** Because of some optimizations and implementation details, the [player.py](player.py) did not explicitly reference the game states.
 However, they are conceptually fundamental to the strategy.